Plane shearing waves of arbitrary form: exact solutions of the Navier-Stokes equations: Introduction

 In 1986 Craik and Criminale \cite{CC86} presented a class of exact solutions of the Navier--Stokes equations which were wavelike disturbances in background shear flows.
 Since then these solutions have proved extremely useful in the study of astrophysical and atmospheric fluid dynamics; a very useful collection of exact solutions can be found in \cite{DR06}.
-The approach taken in \cite{CC86} was a generalization of a century--old method invented by Kelvin \cite{Kel1887} to study linearized perturbations of Couette flows.
-These shearing wave solutions, also referred to as \emph{Kelvin modes}, have time--dependent wavevectors and amplitudes.
+The approach taken in \cite{CC86} was a generalization of a century--old method invented by Kelvin \cite{Kel1887} to study linearized perturbations of Couette flows; see also \cite{MP77}.
+These shearing wave solutions, also referred to as \emph{Kelvin modes}, have time--dependent wave vectors and amplitudes.
+This feature makes them extremely useful in local stability analysis \cite{LH91,EY95}.
 Although a single Kelvin mode is an exact solution of the full Navier--Stokes (NS) equations, it has been remarked \cite{CC86} that until about 1965 there seems to be no evidence that this was so recognized; in fact, the first published mention is as late as 1983 \cite{Tun83}.
-Moreover, an explicit formula has been published \cite{Kel1887, CC86} for only one of the three components of the disturbance.
+Moreover, an explicit formula has been published \cite{Kel1887,CC86} for only one of the three components of the disturbance.

-In this \emph{Letter} we present exact solutions for all three components of the velocity field of a Kelvin mode, in closed form using only elementary mathematical functions.
-We identify a subset of these modes whose wavevectors --- though time--dependent --- remain parallel to each other for all time.
+In this paper we present exact solutions for all three components of the velocity field of a Kelvin mode, in closed form using only elementary mathematical functions.
+We identify a subset of these modes whose wave vectors --- though time--dependent --- remain parallel to each other for all time.
 These are used to synthesize the most general plane transverse shearing wave, which can have any specified initial orientation, profile and polarization structure, with either unbounded or shear--periodic boundary conditions.

 Let $(\ex,\ey,\ez)$ be the unit basis vectors of a Cartesian coordinate system in the laboratory frame.
 Using notation $\bfx = (x_1,x_2,x_3)$ for the position vector and $t$ for time, we write the total fluid velocity as $(Sx_1\ey + \bfv)$, where $S$ is the rate of shear parameter and $\bfv(\bfx, t)$ is the incompressible disturbance ($\bnabla\cendot\bfv = 0$) which obeys the NS equations: